 Attendance is open to all patients, who have been discharged from inpatient or day-patient therapy at Nightingale within the last year.

-Nightingale Hospital London’s services are confidential and staff will not disclose/reveal personal information about clients to anyone outside of the service without requesting your consent beforehand.
+Nightingale Hospital London’s mental health treatment is confidential and staff will not disclose/reveal personal information about clients to anyone outside of the service without requesting your consent beforehand.
 However, subject to the following exceptions there may be occasions where it may be appropriate to do so: